rob-burrus/CarND-MPC-Project/README.md

 ![motion model](motion_model.png)

 ### Constraints
-Actuator limitations
+Actuator limitations:
+* Steering angle: limited to +/- 25 degrees
+* Acceleration / deceleration limited to +/- 1

 ### Cost Function
-The cost is the sum of several components: cte, epsi, v, steer angle, acceleration, change in steering angle, and change in acceleration.
-I gave each of these components a weight that scaled their importance to the overall cost.
-The most important contributor to the cost was the change in steering angle, for which I sclaed by a factor of 20,000.
+The cost is the sum of several components.
+Each of these components get a weight that scales their importance to the overall cost.
+The most important contributor to the cost is the change in steering angle, for which I sclaed by a factor of 20,000.
 This huge weight heavily penalized the optimization function for making sharp changes in the steering angle.
 The result was a significantly smoother drive, especially at high speeds.
+There are 3 main components to the cost function.
+Cost weights are listed below:
+* Reference state costs
+   * cte = 1
+   * epsi = 1
+   * v = 1
+* Actuator cost to minimize the use of the actuators
+   * steer angle = 50
+   * acceleration = 1
+* Costs associated with the value gap between sequential actions
+   * change in steer angle = 20,000
+   * change in acceleration = 1

 ## MPC Program Loop
 1. Convert waypoints from map coordinates to vehicle coordinates for use in the MPC solver.